International law and the Arab–Israeli conflict: 2004 advisory opinion of the ICJ

-The opinion was passed 14-1 by the court judges, except for the 4th decision which was passed 13–2.
+The opinion was passed 14–1 by the court judges, except for the 4th decision which was passed 13–2.

 Thomas Buergenthal, the American judge, was the sole dissenting member of the 15 judges on this ICJ panel.
 In his declaration, he stated that there was much in the court's opinion with which he agreed but that the court should have declined to hear the case since it did not have before it "relevant facts bearing directly on issues of Israel's legitimate right of self-defense".
 He stated that his dissenting opinion "should not be seen as reflecting my view that the construction of the wall by Israel on the Occupied Palestinian Territory does not raise serious questions as a matter of international law."
 On the point of portions of the wall that were being built beyond the green line, which Israel stated were to defend settlements, Buergenthal stated:

 Paragraph 6 of Article 49 of the Fourth Geneva Convention also does not admit exceptions on grounds of military or security exigencies.
 It provides that "the Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies".
 I agree that this provision applies to the Israeli settlements in the West Bank and that their existence violates Article 49, paragraph 6.
 It follows that the segments of the wall being built by Israel to protect the settlements are ipso facto in violation of international humanitarian law.
 Moreover, given the demonstrable great hardship to which the affected Palestinian population is being subjected in and around the enclaves created by those segments of the wall, seriously doubt that the wall would here satisfy the proportionality requirement to qualify as a legitimate measure of self-defence.

+Judge Higgins, in her separate opinion to International Court of Justice, Advisory Opinion of 9 July 2004, stated: «I also find unpersuasive the Court's contention that, as the uses of force emanate from occupied territory, it is not an armed attack "by one State against another".
+I fail to understand the Court's view that an occupying Power loses the right to defend its own civilian citizens at home if the attacks emanate from the occupied territory – a territory which it has found not to have been annexed» (§ 34).

 Reaction to the ICJ

-The opinion was accepted by the United Nations General Assembly, on July 20, 2004, it passed a resolution demanding that Israel obey the ICJ ruling.
+The opinion was accepted by the United Nations General Assembly, on July 20, 2004, it passed a resolution demanding that Israel obey the ICJ opinion.
 Israel, the US, Australia, the Federated States of Micronesia, the Marshall Islands, and Palau voted against the resolution, 10 nations abstained, and 150 nations voted in favor.

 Palestinian leader Yasser Arafat said: "This is an excellent decision.
 This is a victory for the Palestinian people and for all the free peoples of the world."